onsi/ginkgo/docs/NEW_INDEX.md

 #### Spec Labels
 `Pending`, `Skip`, and `Focus` provide adhoc mechanisms for filtering suites.
 For particularly large and complex suites, however, you may need a more structured mechanism for organizing and filtering specs.
 For such usecases, Ginkgo provides labels.

-Labels are simply textual tags that can be attached to Ginkgo container and setup nodes via the `Label` decoration.
+Labels are simply textual tags that can be attached to Ginkgo container and setup nodes via the `Label` decorator.
 Here are the ways you can attach labels to a node:

 ```go
 It("is labelled", Label("first label", "second label"), func() { ... })